When it comes to culture, entertainment and culinary choice, London ranks as one of the top cities in the world. Even if you are visiting with kids.

 If you’re a bit of a technology geek, then you’ll be in your element at this restaurant.
 You can order your food using an interactive ordering system that is projected onto the table.
 The menu is 3D and you can take your pick of virtual tablecloths, as well as watch the chef cooking using the Chef Cam.

 Garlic & Shots

-This Soho establishment serves up meals laden with garlic, and you can choose from a selection of over 100 different flavoured vodka shots to wash all that garlic down with.
-And if you’re still craving some garlic after your main course, then consider the garlic ice cream for desert.
+This Soho establishment serves up meals laden with garlic, and you can choose from a selection of over 100 different flavored vodka shots to wash all that garlic down with.
+And if you’re still craving some garlic after your main course, then consider the garlic ice cream for dessert.

 This central London restaurant has been rated as one of the most unusual, and on entering it, it is not hard to see why.
 The inside is just like stepping into another world – strangely exotic, crammed with weird plants and intriguing artwork.
 The menu is just as bizarre: choose from crocodile, garlic crickets or scorpion.